 [email protected]

 Dr. Jacob is a Professor of Indigenous Studies and Director of the Sapsik’ʷałá (Teacher) Education Program in the Department of Education Studies at the University of Oregon.
-She seeks to understand how indigenous peoples can be empowered to heal from wounds inflicted by colonialism.

 [email protected]

 Dr. Morse is a Professor and Graduate Program Director in the Department of Counseling & Community Psychology at Russell Sage College.
-Her research is interested in ethics, social justice, women’s issues, student learning, and the effects of environmental toxins on health.
+Her research is interested in ethics, women’s issues, student learning, and the effects of environmental toxins on health.

 [email protected]